Iveta Fořtová

-Iveta Zelingerová-Fortová (born 21 June 1972) is a Czech cross-country skier who competed from 1992 to 1998.
+Iveta Fořtová (née Zelingerová, also known as Fořtová-Zelingerová; born 21 June 1972) is a Czech cross-country skier who competed from 1992 to 1998.
 Competing in three Winter Olympics, she earned her best finishes at Albertville with sixth overall in the 4 × 5 km relay and 18th individually in the 5 km event.

-Zelingerová's best finish at the FIS Nordic World Ski Championships was 18th in the 15 km event at Thunder Bay, Ontario in 1995.
+Fořtová's best finish at the FIS Nordic World Ski Championships was 18th in the 15 km event at Thunder Bay, Canada, in 1995.
 Her best World Cup finish was 12th in a 30 km event in Italy in 1992.

-Zelingerová's lone career victory was in a 5 km FIS Race in the Czech Republic in 1997.
+Fořtová's lone career victory was in a 5 km FIS Race in the Czech Republic in 1997.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).